Elijah Mitchell Player Prop Bets for the NFL Playoffs | San Francisco vs. Los Angeles 1/30/2022

 Recent Performances

-- In last week's matchup against the Packers, Mitchell carried the ball 17 times for 53 yards.
+- Mitchell put together a 53-yard rushing performance in last week's matchup with the Packers, carrying the ball 17 times.

-- In his last three games, Mitchell has rushed for 234 yards (78.0 per game) on 65 carries with one touchdown.
+- During his last three games, Mitchell has rushed for 234 yards (78.0 per game) on 65 carries with one touchdown.

 Mitchell's San Francisco Teammates